Patch Levels

 The AXP.OS patch level

-Each month Google releases an Android Security Bulletin (“ASB”) which contains important patches and marked with 2 different patch dates (details).
+Each month Google releases an Android Security Bulletin (“ASB”) which contains important patches (check next topic, as their content has heavily changed) and marked with different patch dates.

 Patch dateSTOCK OSAXP.OS